Weaving the Park

 Learn more about their work here.

-Samantha Morales-Johnson (Tongva, she/her) is the Land Return Coordinator of the Tongva Taraxat Paxaavxa Land Conservancy (TTPC), a science illustrator, and an ethnobotanist.
+Samantha Morales Johnson (Tongva, she/her) is the Land Return Coordinator of the Tongva Taraxat Paxaavxa Land Conservancy (TTPC), a science illustrator, and an ethnobotanist.
 Alongside her mom, Kimberly Morales Johnson, she started the “Protect White Sage” digital campaign to protect Grandmother White Sage.
 In her work with TTPC, Morales Johnson has been adapting her ecological knowledge of Tongva ethnobotany to address advanced ecological problems with land return when reintroducing native species to land with non-native species.
 Samantha Morales Johnson has a BS in Marine Biology from CSU Puvungna.

 Learn more about their work here.